 It's not the ingredients; it's the mix.
 The materials that go into blacktop and asphalt to make them durable and maintainable are exactly the same.
 However, the way that they come together makes two slightly different products.
-A blacktop road and a gray asphalt driveway may look alike and certainly perform the same function when driving over the materials, but they are slightly different.
+A blacktop road and a gray asphalt driveway may look alike and certainly perform the same function when driving over the materials, but they aren't the same.

 How Asphalt Is Made